idaholab/MontePy/doc/source/starting.rst

 What Information is Kept
 ------------------------

-So what does MCNPy keep, and what does it forget?
+So what does Montepy keep, and what does it forget?
-In general the philosophy of MCNPy is: meaning first; formatting second.
+In general the philosophy of Montepy is: meaning first; formatting second.
 Its first priority is to preserve the semantic meaning and discard complex formatting for now.

 .. note::